pelincetin/GRACL/README.md

 ## Hello World

-To test our Hello World, run the command "make helloworld".
+To test our Hello World, run the command "make helloworld" and look at helloWorld.breakdown.